-The first day of the tournament proved to be full of upset potential.
-Penn almost toppled Princeton (23–6, 14–0 Ivy) in overtime after leading for much of the game.
-Directly after, the Bulldogs (18–11, 9–5) upset Harvard (18–10, 10–4) in a 73–71 nailbiter .
-Unfortunately for Yale, the championship on Sunday proved to be a different beast — the Elis gave the Tigers all they could handle in the first half, but the Princeton shooters awoke down the stretch and closed the game, winning 71–59.
+The first day of the tournament proved to be as thrilling as promised.
+Fourth-seeded Penn (13–15, 6–8 Ivy) almost toppled Princeton (23–6, 14–0) in overtime after leading for much of the game.
+Directly after, the Bulldogs (18–11, 9–5) upset Harvard (18–10, 10–4) in a 73–71 nail-biter.
+Unfortunately for Yale, the championship on Sunday proved to be a different beast: The Elis gave the Tigers all they could handle in the first half, but the Princeton shooters awoke down the stretch and closed the game, winning 71–59.

 “I’m extremely proud of my team in where they got us this year in terms of playing in this tournament and getting to 20 minutes to go and having a great opportunity to win it,” head coach James Jones said.